Synchronizing data for multithreading

 SyncLock statement in Visual Basic.
 When the code is executed by a thread, an attempt is made to acquire the lock.
 If the lock has already been acquired by another thread, the thread blocks until the lock becomes available.
 When the thread exits the synchronized block of code, the lock is released, no matter how the thread exits the block.

-You can also decorate a method with a MethodImplAttribute and MethodImplOptions.Synchronized, which has the same effect as using Monitor or one of the compiler keywords to lock the entire body of the method.
+You can also decorate a method with a MethodImplAttribute with a value of MethodImplOptions.Synchronized, which has the same effect as using Monitor or one of the compiler keywords to lock the entire body of the method.

 Do not lock the type — that is,